Canon 1D Mark IV vs 750D

 - More modern: Reflects 5 years and 3 months of technical progress since the 1D Mark IV launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 750D is the clear winner of the contest (15 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 750D emerges as the winner of the match-up (15 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1D Mark IV vs 750D